 Ideally, a staff briefing to communicate that the school community has been impacted by the suicide of a student should be held as soon as practically possible upon receiving confirmation of the incident.
 Schools will have existing structures/processes in place for convening a staff meeting where information is shared.
 To minimise the instances that staff do not receive the communication, it is important that you use these existing structures in response to a suicide.

 It is critical that you attempt to balance the need to allow enough time for staff to receive and process the news before facing students and the need to inform your student and parent communities in a timely manner.
-Refer to for a template of the script to inform staff.
+Refer to Appendix for a template of the script to inform staff.